Contact-tracing challenges hurt D.C.’s efforts to control virus’s spread, health officials say

 The mayor also placed the onus on the public to help the city eliminate the virus threat.

-Bowser said the city is approaching $1 billion in pandemic costs and that the city has limited capacity to offer additional relief to businesses struggling to keep their doors open.
+Bowser said the city is approaching $1 billion in pandemic costs and that it has limited capacity to offer additional relief to businesses struggling to keep their doors open.

-“We know we won’t be able to locally fill all of those gaps and that’s why having real federal stimulus and sustained federal stimulus is what our businesses need,” she said.
+“We know we won’t be able to locally fill all of those gaps, and that’s why having real federal stimulus and sustained federal stimulus is what our businesses need,” she said.

 The seven-day rolling average of new infections in D.C. stood at 54 on Thursday.
 That’s up from 40 one week ago, but well below the early-May peak of about 190 daily confirmed cases.
 The city averages about one virus-related death each day.